 However, despite the enhanced stature of L&D as a whole, a key gap, one which predates the pandemic, emerged as a major roadblock — 55% reported their learning organizations were unable to measure learning’s impact on business performance.
 Lack of effective measurement related to business KPIs makes it extremely difficult to convince business leaders that learning projects are well-targeted and worth the investment.
 Ditto for investments in new learning platforms and technologies.

 The pandemic also shook up how organizations used learning modalities and related learning technologies.
 For obvious reasons, in-person instructor-led training (ILT) plummeted, and remote, digitally-based learning delivery surged.
-Our latest findings indicate ILT has rebounded but other modalities have taken a stronger hold and are more heavily utilized than formerly.
+Our latest findings indicate ILT has rebounded but other modalities and corporate learning strategies have taken a stronger hold and are more heavily utilized than formerly.

 For instance, when asked which technologies will you invest in over the next 1-2 years, just behind the more common platforms such as LMS and LXP, organizations named emerging modalities such as Social/Collaboration (53%), Simulation (33%), Augmented Reality (29%), Gaming (25%) and Virtual Reality (25%).

 Whether the popularity of these less traditional learning approaches is following a natural adoption curve or is boosted by the suppression of ILT during the pandemic is hard to say, but it’s now clear they have entered the L&D mainstream and are no longer being used solely by early adopters.
 In fact, many L&D organizations are anticipating the purchase of new technologies to support these modalities, ranging from LMSs and LXPs to social/collaboration platforms, simulation tools, badging platforms and A/R and V/R tools.
 51% of respondents expect a budgetary increase targeted for technology acquisition.